Skip to main content

 {Section IX F.12.b(3)}

-2. If you did not receive the ballot packet containing the personal 16-digit activation code you may contact AFA Membership Services for a replacement.
-This new code will be sent from the voting system to the email address on file with AFA-CWA.
+If you did not receive the ballot packet containing the personal 16-digit activation code you may contact AFA Membership Services for a replacement activation code.
+This new code will be sent from the voting system to the personal email address on file with AFA-CWA.

 D. Void or Invalid Ballots